-Trans action details ions with terms at from others es/Accounts rable (payable) Name of Nature of relationship Purchase /Sale Percentage of total purchases/ sales Payment Their control Payment Ending balance Percentage of total notes/accounts receivable Note company party relationship /Sale Amount saies terms Unit price terms (payable) Note The Company 100% owned subsidiary (Sale) (301,853) . / Depending on the demand for funding аррпсаоте 90 days net from date of invoice; actual payments would depend on the capital demand.
+Trans action details Transactions different fr es/Accounts /able (payable) Company name Related party Nature of relationship Purchase /(Sale) Amount Percentage of total purchases (sales) Payment terms Unit price Payment terms Ending balance Percentage of total notes/accounts receivable (payable) Remark The Company AG Neovo B.V 100% owned subsidiary (Sale) (303,999) 90 days net from date of invoice is not comparable with that of the general customers.
+90 days net from date of invoice; actual payments would depend on the capital demand.
 Note -%

-Note: As of December 31, 2021, the amount of unearned sales revenue was NT\$160,385.
+Note : As of Decamber 31, 2022, the amount of receipt in advance was \$107,785.

-- (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (ix) Trading in derivative instruments:
+- (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (ix) Trading in derivative instruments: None - Information on investees: (b)